ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 - Identify unique opportunities for growth and deployment of the Protocol
 - Set the project-wide plan and priorities at quarterly and yearly scale (roadmap, OKRs)
 - Handle project-level communications with stakeholders
-- Manages communication and execution of the plan to ensure progress happens efficiently
+- Manage communication and execution of the plan to ensure progress happens efficiently
 - Ensure WG plans are aligned with project-wide priorities (inform their OKRs, Roadmaps, and relevant other plans)
 - Backstop for WG execution, impact, and escalated decision making (support captains, take part in key initiatives that require Project Lead support)
 - Approve protocol-level changes